jurrien-fakkeldij/chapter-workshop-beth/README.md

 export type Todo = InferModel<typeof todos>;
 ```
+This is to describe our `todos` table and `todo` type later in our application.

-To connect to our database we are creating an index.ts file to do so also in the db folder
+To connect to our database we are creating an `index.ts` file to do so also in the `db` folder with the content below.
 ```typescript
 import { drizzle, BunSQLiteDatabase } from 'drizzle-orm/bun-sqlite';
 import { Database } from 'bun:sqlite';